Expenses and Sponsorship

 Preparation of the manuscript can become somewhat expensive, especially in certain disciplines.
 The Honors College has limited funds available to help defray these and other expenses connected to the thesis.

-Honors College students who are completing a Senior Honors Thesis/Project are eligible to apply for one of several Senior Honors Thesis/Project Fellowships.
-Fellowships provide students with $1,000 scholarships for a students’ thesis year.
+A student who is completing a Senior Honors Thesis/Project are eligible to apply for one of several Senior Honors Thesis/Project Fellowships.
+Fellowships provide students with $1,500 awards for a students’ thesis year.

-Thesis fellowships are available on a competitive basis.
+Thesis fellowships are available on a competitive basis and students must be enrolled in at least 12 credit hours on the Kent campus to be considered.
 Students completing a fifth year of study are also eligible to apply.
 A student must have a thesis proposal submitted and approved to be considered for an award.
+Thesis Fellowship Applications are available starting February 1 and the deadline for submissions is June 1st.